For the Winter 2023 term, the Migrant Farmworks Clinic is on haitus.

 Around 24000-34000 migrant agricultural workers work in Ontario farms every year, with Essex county and southwestern Ontario employing a majority of these workers.
 Migrant workers, as a racialized and marginalized group in precarious status, face numerous forms of exclusion and discrimination.
 The legal regime that affects migrant workers functions at the complex intersection of immigration law, international bilateral agreements, employment law, workers compensation law, human rights law, health law, food law, law and political economy of agriculture, among others.
 Effective representation involves advocacy inside and outside the legal system using diverse and multiple techniques and tools and working with a multiplicity of actors including lawyers, the community, advocacy groups, social services organisations, government agencies, enforcement agencies etc.

-The Migrant Worker Clinic is an LFO-funded project organized by Justicia for Migrant Workers (J4MW) organization to provide legal assistance to the workers through a monthly summary advice clinic.
+The Migrant Farm Worker Clinic is an LFO-funded project by Justicia for Migrant Workers (J4MW) to provide legal assistance to migrant farm workers.
+It is the first legal clinic for migrant farm workers in Canada using a "law and organising" framework.
 It is unique in offering a singular place for migrant farm workers in the area that will address their complex, intersectional needs.

 This clinical course will provide substantive knowledge on Migrant Work Law and offer an opportunity to provide assistance in administering the clinic and advocating for migrant workers.
 Students will have the opportunity to prepare legal reports for wider publication, provide support for legal education and organising migrant farmworkers in the region, and may be able to assist in any major ongoing cases if and when cases arise during the semester.